Last updated on July 31, 2025

 Thraben Standard Bearer | Illustration by Volkan Baga

-When we open a mythic pack on MTG Arena, we’re guaranteed to hit a mythic rare card.
-That’s in opposition to a standard pack, which has about 85% chance of having a normal rare card and 15% chance of having a mythic card.
+When we open a mythic pack on MTG Arena, we’re basically guaranteed to hit a mythic rare card.
+That’s in opposition to a standard pack, which has about a 15% chance of having a mythic card and an 85% chance of having a normal rare card.
 Mythic packs cost a bit more though, and we’re talking about a 30% increase.
-You can buy them for 1300 gold or 260 gems, while you can get a standard pack for 1000 gold or 200 gems.
-While playing MTG Arena, all the pack rewards you’ll get will always be standard packs, so you can only get a mythic pack from the Arena store.
+You can buy them for 1,300 gold or 260 gems, while you can get a standard pack for 1,000 gold or 200 gems.
+As you play MTG Arena, all the pack rewards you get are standard packs, so you can only get a mythic pack from the Arena store.

 The thing is, for people that buy a lot of packs, or draft a lot on MTG Arena, it’s fairly easy to obtain all the rares in a given collection but at the same time lack several mythics.
 Once you have all the rares in a set, additional packs from that set will replace normal rares with 20 gems (40 for a mythic).
-WotC identified this issue and started offering mythic packs, so when you’re chasing a certain mythic from a set or going for 100% set completion, you’ll always get a mythic from these packs.
-If you’re lacking 10-15 mythics to complete your collection, you should go for the same amount of mythic packs on the Arena store.
-I use Arena Tutor to track my MTG Arena collection, and here are the results:
+When you’re chasing a certain mythic from a set or going for 100% set completion, you virtually always get a mythic from these packs.
+If you’re lacking 10-15 mythics to complete your collection, you should go for the same amount of mythic packs in the Arena store.
+I use Arena Tutor to track my MTG Arena collection, and here's what it looks like:

 Mythic Pack Contents